Homemade Cranberry Juice

 Cranberries are not something that are always in the stores here in Michigan.
 So when we start to see them in the store about Fall time, we end up buying 4-5 bags a season.
 Canning cranberry juice is super easy and a great way to enjoy your fresh cranberries all year.

 And if you are not sure if you’ll like it, you can just can a few jars and test it before committing to a large batch of cranberry juice.
-And then add this to your must can list.
+It reminds me of the cranberry juice cocktail I’d have at my grandmas.
+If you like this recipe, add this to your must can list.
+Or try our grape juice which is made similarly.

 There are so many great things to make with cranberries like muffins and cranberry relish, so pick up a few bags when you see them.